SCRA State Laws: Comprehensive Guide for Legal Compliance

 RI Gen. Laws § 30-7-10

-Federal SCRA protections are extended to National Guard members on state active duty for over 90 days.
-These protections include prohibiting any interest rate over 6%, eviction protection, continuing life insurance policies, and staying on civil proceedings.
+Federal SCRA protections are provided to National Guard members on state active duty for over 90 days.

 South Carolina